-Major depreciation periods are:- Bridges - Concrete Drainage Structures on Roads 100 years 100 years Asset capitalisation thresholds include:- Bridge construction and reconstruction \$5,000
+Bridges - Concrete 100 years Drainage Structures on Roads 100 years

+Bridge construction and reconstruction \$5,000

 Footpaths

 Footpaths were re-valued as at 30 June 2021 at Fair Value by external consultants Assetic and Upper Lachlan Shire Council professional engineering staff and were recognised at fair value from 30 June 2021.
 The same historical cost per square metre of works carried out was utilised.
 The Cost Approach using Level 3 inputs was used to value this asset class.
 All new assets and asset acquisitions made after the respective dates of valuation will be recorded at their initial cost of acquisition No market based evidence (Level 2) inputs are available therefore Level 3 valuation inputs were used for this asset class.